 The third and final pilot area of the Street Addressing Initiative was located in Charlotte Amalie, St. Thomas in June.
 I created several custom layers using TileMill for use in the Fulcrum app which included aerial photography with streets, a parcel layer, and a custom grid covering the study area.
 This would later prove to be more important than expected.

 The terrain on the island was remarkably steep and there were unique (also steep) stair streets that were found throughout the study area.
 Add to this that it was mid-summer and you have the recipe for some exhausting field work.
-When I arrived, there was a thick haze in the air, which I was later told was from the Sahara Sandstorm that crosses the Atlantic Ocean.
+When I arrived, there was a thick haze in the air, which I was later told was from the Sahara Sandstorm that crossed the Atlantic Ocean.
 The field crew was given 3 weeks to address 500 structures, residential, commercial, and government.
 The local participants were told to bring their mobile devices, including Android and iOS smartphones and tablets.
 Only two of our local participants had previous experience using data collection devices/apps.

 The tasks of the field crew included:

 On St. Thomas: Charles, Vandel, and Stevie Henry preparing for door hanger delivery in Office of the Lt.
 Governor.